Reverend Stackpole Pery1

 Berthe de Montigny Boulainvilliers was the daughter of Comte Philippe Auguste de Montigny Boulainvilliers.1 She married William Monsell, 1st Baron Emly, son of William Monsell and Olivia Johnson-Walsh, on 23 February 1857.1 She died on 4 November 1890.1

-From 23 February 1857, her married name became Monsell.1 As a result of her marriage, Berthe de Montigny Boulainvilliers was styled as Baroness Emly on 12 January 1874.
+From 23 February 1857, her married name became Monsell.1 After her marriage, Berthe de Montigny Boulainvilliers was styled as Baroness Emly on 12 January 1874.

 Child of Berthe de Montigny Boulainvilliers and William Monsell, 1st Baron Emly